RCristiam/VoiceModTest/README.md

 ## Next steps

 In a hypothetical real world scenario, the next steps in this development would be:
+* Create a state machine (State pattern) for the communication (Disconnected, TryingToConnet, Connected)
 * Create a WPF application for the chat
 * Include logs using [log4net](https://logging.apache.org/log4net/) or similar